-5 Reasons to Drive to Blue Ridge, Georgia
+7 Reasons to Drive to Blue Ridge, Georgia Right Now

 Mercier grows many fruits, but what matters most is that they grow apples, and you get to enjoy them.
-The orchard typically has a U-pick experience but due to unforeseen circumstances they aren’t allowing that this year.
-That said, you can still don your finest sweater and boots (even if it’s 80 degrees, we won’t judge)— and enjoy everything that Mercier Orchards has to offer, from fishing at its pond to strolling through the orchard.
+The orchard typically has a U-pick experience, but it is currently unavailable until further notice.
+That said, you can still don your finest sweater and boots — even though the temperature’s finally starting to warm up, we won’t judge)— and enjoy everything that Mercier Orchards has to offer, from fishing at its pond to strolling through the orchard.
 Mercier also sells boxed lunches if you wish to have a picnic.
 Take home some hard apple cider as a souvenir.

 Come aboard the train… and ride down to McCaysville, Georgia and Copperhill, Tennessee (each on the state line).
 This historic line starts in Blue Ridge and heads down for one hour along the Toccoa River.
 When you reach the towns you’ll have about two hours to explore the area before heading back.
-This is a really great way to take in Georgia’s springtime beauty, you’ll be able to tell all your friends that you hit two different states in one weekend getaway.
+In addition to being a really great way to take in Georgia’s springtime beauty, you’ll be able to tell all your friends that you hit two different states in one weekend getaway.

 Just a few miles from downtown Blue Ridge is Serenberry Vineyards.
 Catch some fresh air in the vineyard and sip some Georgia-grown wine.
 They have it all: dry white, reds, and sweet dessert wine.
 If you get hungry, they have some locally-produced snacks on hand (yum, cheese straws), but you can also bring your own food and enjoy an al fresco meal with your purchased wine.

 Joshua Robinson is an Atlanta-based contributor for Thrillist.
 Follow him on Instagram and Twitter at @roshrisky.